noiamhippyman/GMGL/readme.md

 * If you're going to take a look at the C++ source code, I'm sorry.
 I'm inexperienced and probably have a ton of amateur mistakes riddled throughout the project.
 I'm open to advice though.
-* It says for Gamemaker Studio 2 because I'm creating the extension in Gamemaker Studio 2.
+* There is a project and an extension for both 1.4 and 2 but I highly recommend using 2.
-  I don't see why you couldn't use this in Gamemaker Studio 1.4.9999, but you'll have to set up the extension yourself.
-I won't be making one.
-You have to move on guys. ;)
+  I won't be making any math functions for 1.4 so you'll need your own.
+I created a textured demo to show the basics but you'll need to follow along with learnopengl.com if you want to make the rest of the demos in 1.4.

 ---
 ### Check out the demos to learn the basics